 Where can I get a decent savings rate anymore?
-If you’re a holder of cryptocurrencies like bitcoin, possibly in a cryptocurrency savings account, where some accounts are paying 8.6%!
+If you’re a holder of cryptocurrencies like bitcoin, possibly in a cryptocurrency savings account, where some accounts are paying well over 5%!

 Yes, you read that correctly.

 Wait, Isn’t Cryptocurrency Super Risky?

 Yes, Bitcoin, Ethereum, and other cryptocurrencies are very volatile, making them very hard to hold long-term.
 For example, this year alone bitcoin has traded down to $3,000 and as high as $12,500!
 Please, please, please do NOT go out and buy Bitcoin just to try and earn interest on it.
 Most cryptocurrencies are WAY too volatile.

 However, there are various “stable” currencies that trade on a 1-to-1 basis with the US dollar.
 These are the currencies we want to hold and earn interest on.
 Even though these currencies are pegged to the US dollar (i.e. 1 stablecoin = $1 USD), this doesn’t mean that you have no risk.
 Market forces can make a stable coin worth less than a dollar, in a similar way to how money market funds have occasionally “broken the buck.”

 All of this is to say: that just because this account has the words “savings account” next to it, doesn’t mean it’s the same as an FDIC, U.S. dollar savings account at a regulated bank.
 You need to ultimately decide if the risk is worth the potential returns on a very liquid asset.
 Here’s how I’m thinking about this new class of accounts.